 There are many reasons you may need to hire a Wheelchair Accessible Vehicle (WAV), from travel to short-term car replacement while yours is being repaired or serviced.
-With more companies now catering for people with disability, wheelchair-friendly cars have become easier to find.
+The same applies to converted car hire.
+With more companies now catering to people with disability, wheelchair-friendly cars have become easier to find.

 1. Read your booking terms

 When booking online and entering a wheelchair accessible vehicle hire agreement it is important to understand the terms and conditions of your booking.
 Particularly if you have never booked with this company before.

 2. Compare your options

 Saving money is always nice, but some companies may have hidden extras that quickly increase your total.
 If you have the time it will be more beneficial to you to compare a few businesses so you can better understand what you’re paying for.

 Are you packing lots of luggage?
 When making a booking, be sure to ask about the space within the vehicle, as conversions and other adjustments may leave minimal room for you to fit luggage such as essential equipment.

 If your car hire will be funded or reimbursed by a provider such as the NDIS, be sure to ask your funder what information you need to provide to them for payment.
 Alongside this, be sure to collect an invoice and any available information about your hire that may be needed by your funder.
 This will help make the process easier in the end.